 (5) There is a defense under the law of this state to the remedy sought;

 (6) Full or partial payment has been made;

 (7) The statute of limitation under section 16-604 [§48-16- 604] precludes enforcement of some or all of the alleged arrearages; or

 (8) The alleged controlling order is not the controlling order.

-(b) If a party presents evidence establishing a full or partial defense under subsection (a), a tribunal may stay enforcement of the registered order, continue the proceeding to permit production of additional relevant evidence, and issue other appropriate orders.
-An uncontested portion of the registered order may be enforced by all remedies available under the law of this state.
+(b) If a party presents evidence establishing a full or partial defense under subsection (a) of this section, a tribunal may stay enforcement of a registered support order, continue the proceeding to permit production of additional relevant evidence and issue other appropriate orders.
+An uncontested portion of the registered support order may be enforced by all remedies available under the law of this state.

-(c) If the contesting party does not establish a defense under subsection (a) to the validity or enforcement of the order, the registering tribunal shall issue an order confirming the order.
+(c) If the contesting party does not establish a defense under subsection (a) of this section to the validity or enforcement of a registered support order, the registering tribunal shall issue an order confirming the order.